FEUP-LDTS-2024/project-t03g07/docs/README.md

 **Implementation**

 The implementation of this design pattern can be found in the model, view, and controller packages in the source code.

+You can also see this architecture implemented in the General Structure UML diagram above.

 **Consequences**